Limited spots available — Apply to join the Pilot Family Program →

 These aren't objectives your child will ever "complete."
 They're a spectrum—dimensions of capability that even adults are still working on.
 But a child who engages with them early?
 Their blind spots won't be as blind.

 The DGOs are the spine.
-These eight libraries are how your child actually engages with them—through film guides with 10 discussion questions each, original songs and music videos, animated concept diagrams, and conversations that change how your family sees the world.
+These eight libraries are how your child actually engages with them — through film guides, original songs, animated concept diagrams, and family conversations.

 Your child builds emotional self-awareness and inner resilience—the foundation every other growth objective depends on.